shaltaev/vue-what-screen/README.md

   breakpoints: [
     {
       name: "S", // Name should be uniq
-      // !IMPORANT You specify the upper limit in px, and this limit is in the range so (.., limit]
+      // !IMPORTANT You specify the upper limit in px, and this limit is in the range so (.., limit]
       // The lower limit is derived from the previous breakpoint or 0
       value: [600, 800] // first for Portrait, second for Landscape },